Medical & Dietary

 Special Dietary Considerations

-The demand for special diets has increased over the years, and we find that we are able to accommodate some special dietary needs.
+The demand for special diets has increased over the years, and we are able to accommodate some special dietary needs.
 Our kitchens are dedicated to producing nutritious high quality meals from fresh ingredients for our entire community and both space and time limit our ability to adequately provide for multiple special diets.

 Please contact us and speak with a director regarding any special dietary needs your child has before enrolling them for camp.